hyperflask/hyperflask-docs/docs/guides/interactive-apps.md

 Hyperflask can be used to create interactive apps thanks to HTMX.

+## HTMX introduction

+HTMX has [comprehensive documentation](https://htmx.org/docs/) but this section will cover the essential.

 ## Interactive components

 Components can define their own custom backend logic.
 Similar to pages, files should use the *jpy* extension and provide a frontmatter with the python code.